marcbenito/domoPiJs/README.md

 domoPiJs
 ========

 Domotics system based on RaspBerryPI and NodeJS

+This project is based on [johnny-five Framework](https://github.com/rwaldron/johnny-five)

-#### Installation  on Rasperry PI
+## Installation on Rasperry PI

 - [Download Raspbian](http://www.raspberrypi.org/downloads)
 - Install the image into SD Card. ([Click here for more info](http://elinux.org/RPi_Easy_SD_Card_Setup))